-The first 18 months of incremental production from a horizontally recompleted well is taxed at 5.76 percent.
-After this period, the tax rate reverts to 9.26 percent for post-99 wells or 12.76 percent for pre-99 wells.
-There has been no production reported from horizontally recompleted oil wells after FY 2012.
+The first 18 months of incremental production from a horizontally recompleted well is taxed at 5.80 percent.
+After this period, the tax rate reverts to 9.30 percent for wells drilled in and after Calendar Year 1999 or 12.80 percent for wells drilled prior to 1999.
+There has been no production reported from horizontally recompleted oil wells after Fiscal Year 2012.